 Payment Gateway Aggregators

 A Payment gateway aggregator is a financial service provider that bundles up many payment gateways and offers its service to e-commerce companies.
-Some of the popular payment gateway aggregators are Paypal, Razor Pay, Citrus Pay and 2Checkout.
-To become a payment gateway one needs an authorization from central bank or financial regulator of that country.
-Whereas, payment gateway aggregator needs to be Payment Card Industry Data Security Standard (PCI DSS) certified.
+Some of the popular digital payment gateway aggregators are Paypal, Razor Pay, Citrus Pay and 2Checkout.
+To become a payment gateway one needs authorization from the central bank or financial regulator of that country.
+Whereas, the payment gateway aggregator needs to be Payment Card Industry Data Security Standard (PCI DSS) certified.